rgoshen/understanding_typescript_2022/README.md

 > It is `string` and `number` (etc.), **NOT** `String`, `Number`, etc.

 **The core primitive types in TypeScript are all lowercase!**

+### Working with Numbers, Strings and Booleans

+- as in JS, there is no difference between integers like the five here and floats or doubles
+- all numbers are floats by default

+example: No difference between 5 and 5.0

 ## Section 3: The TypeScript Compiler (and its Configuration)